tmr08c/tmr08c.github.io/content/blog/2022/12/org-roam-node-from-elfeed-entry/index.md

     </video>
 </center>

 This manual process requires diligence (using the correct title, remembering to include the link), window jumping, and text clean-up, but, as the video above shows, is not overly time-consuming.
-However, because I had some time off, I decided to use this as an opportunity to improve my skills with customizing Emacs to my liking and explore writing a function to more quickly create and pre-populate an Org-roam `node` based on the current `elfeed` entry I am viewing.
+However, because I had some time off, I wanted to see if I could speed up the process, improving my Emacs skills along the way.

 ## My target flow